Skip links

 Where We Work

-Akot is a small village located in the Lake State of South Sudan.
-It is strategically located adjacent to an airstrip and a main road.
+Akot is a small, relatively remote village located in the Lakes State of South Sudan.
+The HHASS medical mission facility is strategically located adjacent to an airstrip and a main road.
+It is a four-hour drive from Akot to reach a facility of similar capabilities.

 Most of the population are Dinka Agaar, with a mix of other ethnic groups including Nuer, Atuot, and Bor.
 The Christian churches appear to be thriving there, led mostly by Episcopalian, Catholic, and Baptist local clergy.